-I have written many blogs on the extraordinary Mývatn area in North-Iceland.
+I have written many travel-blogs on the extraordinarily diverse Mývatn area in North-Iceland.
 Now I want to show you a guided tour of Mývatn, as it is always very informative to listen to the geological explanations of the guides and learn new things about Iceland.

 I was staying with a friend for a week in Akureyri, which I always do around the time of Fiskidagurinn mikli - the Great Fish Day festival in Dalvík, and decided on trying out as many tours as I could in this area to introduce them to you.

-Our second stop was by Goðafoss waterfall, which is a beautiful and historical waterfall, right by ring-road 1.
+Our second stop was by Goðafoss waterfall, which is a beautiful and historical waterfall, right by the main road.

 The name, Goðafoss, means the Waterfall of the Gods.
-There is a story behind it dating back to year 1000.
-The conversion to Christianity in Iceland was made in that year and the Lawspeaker and ex Pagan Chieftain, Þorgeir ljósvetningagoði, threw his idols of the old pagan Nordic gods into this waterfall - right after returning from the Alþingi Parliament at Þingvellir where the conversion was made.
+There is a story behind it dating back to the year 1000.
+The conversion to Christianity in Iceland was made in that year and the Lawspeaker and ex Pagan Chieftain, Þorgeir ljósvetningagoði, is said to have thrown his idols of the old pagan Nordic gods into this waterfall - right after returning from the Alþingi Parliament at Þingvellir where the conversion was made.
 I cannot find this story, so it must have been folklore of some sort.

 This historical waterfall, which has a drop of 12 meters and a width of 30 meters, cascades into the white and green glacial river Skjálfandafljót.

-This natural phenomena is formed when lava flows over wet ground and pushes the ground down.
+This natural phenomenon is formed when lava flows over wet ground and pushes the ground down.
 This causes steam to be trapped under the weight of the lava which in turn causes a lot of pressure.
-When the pressure becomes too great it causes steam explosions and the formation of these strange looking pseudo craters.
+When the pressure becomes too great it causes steam explosions and the formation of these strange looking pseudocraters.

 We made our fourth stop by Lake Mývatn, which was created in a basaltic lava eruption 2300 years ago.
 There are so many freestanding lava formations in this area, including the lava pillars by and in Lake Mývatn.

-Lake Mývatn is 36,5 km2 and there are ca 40 islands and scerries on the lake.
+Lake Mývatn is 36.5 km2 and there are some 40 islands and scerries on the lake.
 The lake is protected as a nature reserve as there is a very diverse water bird life here, including at least 15 species of ducks, and nowhere else on earth do as many duck species gather as in this area.

-Dimmuborgir - the Dark Fortress - at Mývatn are a true wonder of nature - an extraordinary labyrinth of lava formations.
+Dimmuborgir - the Dark Fortress - at Mývatn is a true wonder of nature - an extraordinary labyrinth of lava formations.
 Here we made our fifth stop.

 The formation of these lava cliffs and pillars is caused by lava ponds - hot lava streamed over these ponds trapping the water underneath the lava.
-Steam issued through vent in the lava pools and formed these pillars, which then remained standing after the crust around them had disappeared.
+Steam issued through a vent in the lava ponds and formed these pillars, which then remained standing after the crust around them had disappeared.

 It was now time to have lunch so our sixth stop was made at Vogafjós restaurant.